GEORGE WASHINGTON FAREWELL ADDRESS REVIVIFICATION AND PRESERVATION ACT

 Whereas; U.S. Constitution Sesquicentennial Commission Director General, the Honorable Sol Bloom, declared that, “Among the many valuable state papers of the Nation two are most intimately connected with the Constitution.
 These are The Declaration of Independence, which opened the way for it, and Washington’s Farewell Address on keeping in the path.” and

-Whereas; U.S. Senator Dennis Chavez declared that, “Every citizen of the United States should consider it a duty to read Washington’s Farewell Address.” and
+Whereas; U.S. Senator Dennis Chavez declared that, “Every citizen of the United States should consider it a duty to read Washington’s Farewell Address.”
+[NOTE: this was the first personalized deviation from all previous entries in the Senate's Farewell Address Notebook, as the others were just acknowledgements of having delivered it] and

 Whereas; U.S. Senator Herbert O’Conor declared that, “It remains one of the outstanding utterances of American History and shall ever be a fitting reminder of our duty to abide by the lessons of the past.
 Furthermore, the efflux of time has served to emphasize its soundness, foresight and judgment.
 It’s re-reading makes us even more proud of American Citizenship.” and